Translate

 Typical weather.

-77-0151 F15A 49TFW/8TFS 'HO' Touchesdown at Gilze-Rijen, Those were the days so low, so close, and so gone...
+77-0151 F15A 49TFW/8TFS 'HO' Touchdown at Gilze-Rijen, Those were the days so low, so close, and so gone...

-Any trip in the Benelux Countries would always involve visiting the scrap yard/storage facility at Koksijde airbase close to the Belgian coast.
+Any trip in the Benelux Countries would always involve visiting the scrap yard/storage facility at Koksijde airbase, close to the Belgian coast.

 It was always a great place to visit, here Mystere 1VA 191/8-NK and Super Mystere B2 83 in its jungle camo.